MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ne-webservices-ws_type_mapping.md

 ### -field WS_ELEMENT_CONTENT_TYPE_MAPPING:3

-This is used when when the type corresponds to all or part of the
+This is used when the type corresponds to all or part of the
                     content (text and child elements) of an element.
                     The definition of the type may include mappings to text or child elements, but must not include any attributes.